Compensation Analytics Tools

 See how your jobs stack up against all others in the same job family or job track.
 Assess how job ranges are defined across levels, and review range spreads and level differentials.
 An invaluable tool that puts your data in context of not only a selected job, but also an entire career track.

-Current participants who purchase the HRA-NCA Compensation Survey Report receive FREE access to all tools.
+Current participants who purchase the NCA Compensation Survey Report receive FREE access to all tools.

 The NCA 2019 Compensation Survey Data

 The 2019 Compensation Survey Report includes data on 514 survey jobs and 19 compensation workplace policies and practices across 227 participating employers.

-Participating organizations employed approximately 340,000 full-time employees at the time of reporting.
-The 2018 participants include 144 employers that
+Participating organizations employed over 340,000 full-time employees at the time of reporting.
+The 2019 participants include 147 employers that participated in the 2018 survey.